Cupra Born Review & Prices

 Charge port location: Right rear

-You get a 12-inch touchscreen on the dash, which packs sharp looking graphics and plenty of tech including satellite navigation, Apple CarPlay and Android Auto.
-It’s a pity it has a tendency to lag and crash, though.
-The lack of proper physical controls for the air conditioning is also a pain.
+You get a 12.9-inch touchscreen on the dash, which packs sharp looking graphics and plenty of tech including satellite navigation, Apple CarPlay and Android Auto.
+The latest version is much better than earlier models, but still far from the best in the business.

 Still, there’s a tonne of space in the rear for back seat passengers, and the spacious 385-litre boot is identical to that of its Volkswagen relation.

 Plugged into a 7kW home wallbox charger, you’d be able to top this car’s battery up overnight easily enough.
-The Born can charge at up to 170kW, so if you find a fast enough publicly-accessible DC rapid charger you’ll go from 10% to 80% capacity in around 30 minutes.
+Whichever model you go for, a public charge will take less than half an hour to go from 10-80%.

-The Cupra Born is the sportier looking sibling of the practical Volkswagen ID3.
-The 58kWh battery with the 204hp motor offers the best blend of range and performance
+The Cupra Born is the sportier looking sibling of the practical Volkswagen ID3 – it's nicer inside and better to drive

-That said, despite a bit of tetchiness over the odd lump or bump, it’s comfy enough, and on the motorway it settles down nicely.
+Whichever model you go for, the Born is more than comfy enough, and on the motorway it settles down nicely.
 There’s a bit of road and wind noise, but this is no dealbreaker.

 So there’s plenty to like here.
 The Born is practical, spacious, easy to drive and has more than enough electric range.
 But given the fact it wears the Cupra badge (Cupra is the performance offshoot of SEAT) it’s just a pity it isn’t a bit more fun and engaging to drive.